-Antimicrobial additives prevent unwanted effects of microbial growth, including mal-odors, staining and product degradation.
+Antimicrobial additives help prevent unwanted effects of microbial growth on the foam, including mal-odors, staining, and product degradation.
 Their mode of action depends on the active ingredient used.

-Antimicrobial additives prevent the growth of bacteria, mold and mildew in and on polyurethane foam.
-By stopping the proliferation of microbes, polyurethane foam remains free of undesirable odours, maintains esthetic appeal and avoids degradation.
-Ultimately, this leads to extended product life, economic savings and less material going to landfills since treated products do not need to be replaced as often.
+Antimicrobial additives help prevent the growth of bacteria, mold, and mildew in and on polyurethane foam.
+Inhibiting the proliferation of microbes in polyurethane foam, reduces microbial-associated odors, maintains esthetic appeal, and minimizes degradation.
+Ultimately, this leads to extended product life, economic savings, and less material going to landfills since treated products do not need to be replaced as often.

-Studies have shown Ultra-Fresh treatments are also effective in preventing dust mite colonies from becoming established in treated articles (please see regulatory information regarding dust mite claims).
+Studies have shown Ultra-Fresh treatments are also effective in helping to prevent dust mite colonies from becoming established in treated articles (please see regulatory information regarding dust mite claims).

 As a result, a newer generation of more environmentally friendly and equally effective, antimicrobial additives for polyurethane foam have been developed.

-The most common additives used to manufacture antimicrobial polyurethane foam include various isothazolinone treatments, zinc pyrithione, thiabendazole, silver and quaternary ammonium compounds.
+The most common additives used to manufacture antimicrobial polyurethane foam include various isothiazolinone treatments, zinc pyrithione, thiabendazole, silver, and quaternary ammonium compounds.
 Each active ingredient has its strengths and weaknesses.

-For example; zinc, silver and quats have strong antibacterial activity but their antifungal properties are either non-existent or high levels of the antimicrobial additive is required.
-Likewise, isothazolinones and thiabendazole have robust antifungal profiles but are less effective against bacterial attack or require more of the active to work effectively.
+For example; zinc, silver, and quats have strong efficacy against bacteria but their efficacy against fungi are either non-existent or high levels of the antimicrobial additive is required.
+Likewise, isothiazolinones and thiabendazole have robust efficacy against fungi but are less effective against bacteria or require more of the active to work effectively.

 Antimicrobial additives are typically added directly to the liquid polyol stream prior to the polymerization reaction.
 To control the physical properties of the foam, minor adjustments to the foam formulation may be required.

 The antimicrobial additive becomes a permanent part of the structure once it is incorporated into the polyurethane foam.
-As a result, the antimicrobial treatment lasts for the effective life of the product.
+As a result, the antimicrobial treatment can last for the effective life of the product.

 Many test methods developed by organizations such as the American Association of Textile Chemists and Colorists (AATCC); American Society for Testing and Materials (ASTM); International Organization for Standardization (ISO); and Japanese Industrial Standard (JIS) are available to measure antimicrobial performance.

-Manufacturers looking to assess the antibacterial properties of their antimicrobial polyurethane foam should use the ISO 20743 (JIS L 1902).
-The ASTM E2149 Shake Flask test method is recommended to assess antibacterial foams when silane quat based chemistries have been used.
+Manufacturers looking to assess the bacterial efficacy of their antimicrobial polyurethane foam should use the ISO 20743 (JIS L 1902).
+The ASTM E2149 Shake Flask test method is recommended to assess antimicrobial foams when silane quat based chemistries have been used.

-There are a variety of third party labs, available all over the world, to assess the antibacterial and antifungal properties of antimicrobial polyurethane foam using the test methods listed above.
+There are a variety of third-party labs, available all over the world, to assess the bacterial and fungal efficacy of antimicrobial polyurethane foam using the test methods listed above.

 Our company is unique in that we offer our customers laboratory testing services at no additional cost.
-At the beginning of designing an antimicrobial treatment program, this helps to optimize use levels while ensuring optimal efficacy.
+During the initial development of an antimicrobial treatment program, this helps to optimize use levels while ensuring desired efficacy.
 Once the program is established, complementary routine testing is available as part of an ongoing quality control strategy.

-If third party verification is necessary, our complimentary testing services offer significant cost savings.
-Samples can be screened by our laboratory prior to submission to a third party, offering piece of mind confidence that the antimicrobial PU foam will meet all specifications.
+If third-party verification is necessary, our complimentary testing services offer significant cost savings.
+Samples can be screened by our laboratory prior to submission to a third party, offering peace of mind confidence that the antimicrobial PU foam will meet all specifications.